mprocter12/ECE434-Embedded-Linux/hw06/README.md

 The file that was generated from my tests is entitled UnderLoad.png, for a load I used the make and make clean from linux/modules folder from Dr. Yoder's exercises.

 The graph entitled NoLoad.png shows the difference between the no-rt and the PREEMPT_RT without any load put on the system.

+## Prof. Yoder's comments
+I expected the under load plots to look more different.

+Late: -1
+Grade:  9/10

+Project wiki is missing.